Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Experiments

 \subsubsection{Position log-barrier}

 In some of the scenarios we consider, such as phase-only objects, we observe that the loss landscape for the position recovery has an unfavorable structure, which leads to positions moving off the object rather towards reasonable estimates; see \cref{sec:results:phase-only}.
 To remedy this problem, we add a 2-dimensional log-barrier loss as a hand-crafted prior on the positions, with an empirically chosen weight $\lambda_{\text{pos}}$.
 Namely, we consider the following barrier function, $ B(s) := -\log(1 - s) - \log(1 + s) + \iota_{\mathbb{R}^2\setminus(-1,1)^2}(s), $ where for a set $A$, $\iota_A$ denotes the indicator function from convex analysis; see \cite{rockafellar1997convex}.
 Our prior is then defined by an affine transformation $T$, which first shifts and scales each position $r$, i.e., $p(r)\propto \exp(- \lambda_{\text{pos}} B(T(r))$.
 We define $T$ such that the object extent within the domain is scaled to a smaller domain $(-a,a)^2\subsetneq (-1,1)^2$.
-This is done via

-where we set $r_{\max} = H + l, r_{\min} = H - l$ and $m = (r_{\max} + r_{\min})/2$ with $l=20$, so $l$ grants 20 pixels of leniency for the positions to lie slightly outside of the object extent.
+This is done via $T(r) := \frac{r - m}{r_{\max} - r_{\min}}$, where we set $r_{\max} = H + l, r_{\min} = H - l$ and $m = (r_{\max} + r_{\min})/2$ with $l=20$, so $l$ grants 20 pixels of leniency for the positions to lie slightly outside of the object extent.
 To avoid undefined gradients from the log-barrier loss, we clip the positions to lie inside the rectangle spanned by these edges before feeding them to the loss expression.